smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-04-02-branching-exercise.md

     ```
 * Check tracking branches again

 Note: do this one together, as a group
+  Share the exercise slide!

 --